Residence Hall Safety Tips

 - Do not leave valuables unattended in the library, cafeteria, classrooms, etc.

-- Use campus transportation and the campus escort service.
+- Use campus transportation, including the night shuttle, and the campus escort service.

 - Be aware of the location of on-campus emergency telephones.